 The Delaware Court of Chancery, in Fortis Advisors, LLC v.
 Allergan WC Holding, Inc., C.A.
 No. 2019-0159-MTZ, letter op.
 (Del.
 Ch.
 May 14, 2020), found that selling stockholders’ representative, in an action seeking payment of an earnout under a Merger Agreement, was not required to provide discovery from the selling stockholders, and such a requirement was contrary to the Agreement’s representative framework.

-NEW: Dorsey & Whitney discusses the decision in Delaware Court of Chancery Strictly Construes Shareholder Representative Provision, Complicating Discovery from Shareholders.
+Dorsey & Whitney discusses the decision in Delaware Court of Chancery Strictly Construes Shareholder Representative Provision, Complicating Discovery from Shareholders.

 Stinson discusses the decision in Shareholder Representative Provision Precludes Discovery From Selling Shareholders.